 A resident of Fergus, he's now a member of the RE/MAX Real Estate Centre team, based at the firm's Guelph South office, 1499 Gordon Street.
-Steve earned the RE/MAX 100% Club Award in 2014.
-He is also a member of the Centre Wellington Economic Development Task Force.
+Steve earned the RE/MAX 100% Club Award in 2016.
+He is also a former vice-chair of the Centre Wellington Economic Development Task Force.

 Office: 519-837-1300 Direct: 519-827-8434 Toll-Free: 1-855-95-REMAX Email: firstname.lastname@example.org